Flexible in our care

 What I really like about supporting Kelly with her swimming is that we do have a laugh too.
 Kelly is really personable and has a great sense of humour so it doesn’t feel like going to work at all.
 On top of this, the huge sense of reward in making such a positive impact on Kelly’s outcomes makes it all so worthwhile”.

-Speaking about their appreciation for Nayland Care support, Betty says:
+To sum up our disability home care case study, and speaking about their appreciation for Nayland Care support, Betty says:

 “When Nayland Care came into our lives at the beginning of Kelly’s diagnosis, we were worried about Kelly’s lack of ability to do things for herself but bringing Nayland Care on board is the best move we could ever have made for Kelly.

-The care team are paramount to Kelly’s health and wellbeing.
+The care team is paramount to Kelly’s health and wellbeing.
 With the friendships she has developed with the care team, she looks forward to the daily visits.
 We cannot express enough how valuable and caring they all are.”